Eosinophilic oesophagitis is a chronic immune-mediated disease, characterised by eosinophil-predominant inflammation.

 Other features of ‘oesophageal dysfunction’ may be present:

-This describes obstruction of the oesophagus as a result of poorly chewed bulky food (usually meat).
-This often results in presentation to accident and emergency and requires endoscopic removal.
+Patients with EO are predisposed to obstruction of the oesophagus with a food bolus (often poorly chewed food, usually meat).
+This often results in presentation to accident and emergency and may require endoscopic removal.

 Patients presenting with food bolus should have biopsies taken at the time of endoscopy to exclude EO.
 Food bolus may occur even in patients with mild symptoms.